 Don’t isolate yourself after hearing bad news.
-Telling friends to leave you alone can make your depression even deeper.
+You may feel like you just need to lie low for a while, but telling friends to leave you alone can make your depression even deeper.
 Instead, set time aside for socialising.
 It can go a long way to building a positive mindset.
 “It can prolong a positive mood,” Larsen says, “or snap you out of a bad one.”

 Take problems off your mind by writing them down, sealing them in a box and throwing the box away.
 Sure it sounds silly, but it can weaken the emotional impact of distressing events, says psychologist Sonja Lyubomirsky.